M61ss/Git/Basics.md

 \
 It is important to notice that, if the file has been already staged at least once previously (so in this case it is called "**tracked**", otherwise "**untracked**"), it will be kept into the staging area as well as we added to it last time.
 Its changes will not be added until we add them instead.
 \
-Do not get confused by syntax: it is true that when you use the `git add` command, it seems that you are adding files everytime to the staging area, but it is not exaclty what it is happening.
+Do not get confused by syntax: it is true that when you use the `git add` command, it seems that you are adding files every time to the staging area, but it is not exactly what it is happening.
 Actually, if you already added a new file previously, then subsequently you are adding **changes** applied to it, because it as an entity was already located in the staging area.
 It is a basic notion to understand how `.gitignore` works.

 Get a compact list of files contained inside the staging area: